trbecker/ric/README.md

     * [Ubuntu](https://ubuntu.com/) (TBD)

-  * The network `ricnet` defined as documented in the reference (Ansible provisions it).
+  * The network `ricnet` defined as documented in the reference.

         <network>
           <name>ricnet</name>